hchiam/AssistantAppWorkshop/01-create-item.md

 Here is how the code works.
 - `var item = parameters[text]` references the parameter we just created under the `Action` section.
 - `if (item)` checks if item is non null.
-If it is non null, then we push a to-do item with a completion status and text to Firebase using `todoListRef.push`, where `todoListRef` is a reference to our Firebase database. `respond('...')` then tells Google Assistant to respond with a success message.
+If it is non null, then we push a todo item with a completion status and text to Firebase using `todoListRef.push`, where `todoListRef` is a reference to our Firebase database. `respond('...')` then tells Google Assistant to respond with a success message.
 - If item is null, then `respond('...')` will tell Google Assistant to respond with an error message.

 # Test the intent

 ![](screenshots/01-create-item/05-create-intent-simulate.png)
 - Open the [Actions for Google console](https://console.actions.google.com), select your project, and navigate to the Simulator page.
-- In the Actions for Google simulator, type or say _"Talk to my test app"_, then create a new to-do using the intent you just created.
+- In the Actions for Google simulator, type or say _"Talk to my test app"_, then create a new todo using the intent you just created.

 ![](screenshots/01-create-item/06-create-intent-database.markedup.png)
 - Open the [Firebase Console](https://console.firebase.google.com), select your project, and navigate to the Database page.
-- Check that the newly-created to-do exists in the database.
+- Check that the newly-created todo exists in the database.